cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/logging.rst

 they started with by using the :ref:`reset endpoint <http-restful-api-logging-resetting>` shown below.

 **Note:** The log levels can only be changed for programs that are running under Distributed CDAP.
+Currently, only flows, services, or workers are supported.

 Setting Program Log Levels
 --------------------------